Introduction to Alicyclic Compound

 Examples of Aliphatic Compounds

-Some of the examples of aliphatic compounds can be given as methane (CH4, which is the simplest aliphatic compound, which is often used as fuel in Bunsen burners), LNG (Liquified Natural Gas), isotane, propane (which is used in home heating), and acetylene (flammable, explosive, which is used in welding).
+Some of the examples of aliphatic compounds can be given as methane (CH4, which is the simplest aliphatic compound, LNG (Liquified Natural Gas), isotane, propane, and acetylene (flammable and explosive).
 Also, polyethylene can be used in plastic form, but do not breathe the fumes of burning polyethylene because it is very toxic.

 A few of the aliphatic compounds are cyclic in nature, but they can form unstable rings.
 However, their rings are not as stable as similar aromatic compounds.

-Also, there are aliphatic acids that react with any of the base compounds; some examples of aliphatic acids are given as propionic acid, acetic acid (in vinegar), and butyric acid.
-Even vinegar can be dangerous and harmful in strong concentration.
+Also, there are aliphatic acids that react with any of the base compounds; some examples of aliphatic acids are given as propionic acid, acetic acid, and butyric acid.
+Acetic acid too can be dangerous and harmful in strong concentration.

 Characteristics of Aromatic Compounds